 In this chapter, I find that my inspiration is not so different than it was in the early years.
 I am once again living in a small, southern Jewish community,

 rich in history and tradition.

-We have strong congregations, but sadly, our numbers are small by comparison to the days of our parents and grandparents.
+We have strong congregations, but sadly, our numbers are small in comparison to the days of our parents and grandparents.
 We are described as an aging community.
 But the way I see it, every community is aging.
 That’s how time works!
-One of the most important issues I see for a Jewish Federation to address is the building of community.
-We can and should be the bridge that brings everyone together,whether in celebration, remembrance or in the interest of education.
+One of the most important issues I see for a Jewish Federation to address is the building of the community.
+We can and should be the bridge that brings everyone together, whether in celebration, remembrance or in the interest of education.
 For whatever purposes we gather, the important thing is that we come together.

 Thank you for your past support of MAJF, and if you have never been involved – I invite you to dive in now!
 We need your input and your support